Alabama Group Health Insurance & Employee Benefits Packages

 Fear of Disruption

-If you have health insurance through your company, changing jobs will disrupt your access to that coverage.
+If you have health options through your company, changing jobs will disrupt your access to that coverage.
 Whether you leave work due to termination or by choice, it can be challenging to replace the policy.

 Lack of Financial Control

-Some people hesitate to take advantage of company-based health insurance because of the cost.
+Some people hesitate to take advantage of company-based health policy because of the cost.
 Whereas they might be able to buy a bare-bones policy on the individual market, the company coverage is already set up with included benefits.

 This concern may also include those planning for retirement who want continuity in their care.
 If you retire, you will most likely need healthcare reform.